 Viewpoints by Michael J. Scanlon, Jr., CFA, at Manulife Investment Management

-Michael is a managing director and a portfolio manager for Manulife Investment Management, including serving as lead portfolio manager of the firm’s U.S. Balanced and Hedged Equity strategies.
-In addition, he is a member of the firm’s capital appreciation team.
-Previously, Michael was a senior investment analyst and a member of the firm’s intrinsic value team, covering the financials, information technology, consumer staples, and consumer discretionary sectors.
-He joined the firm in 2004 as an analyst and began his investment career in 2000 at State Street, where he was a credit analyst and a senior fund accounting specialist.
+Michael is co-head of capital appreciation and portfolio manager on the capital appreciation team at Manulife Investment Management.
+Previously, he was a senior investment analyst and a member of the intrinsic value team, covering the financials, information technology, consumer staples, and consumer discretionary sectors.
+Michael joined the firm in 2004 as an analyst and began his investment career at State Street, where he was a credit analyst and a senior fund accounting specialist.
 He holds the Chartered Financial Analyst designation and is a member of the CFA Society Boston and the CFA Institute.

 - Joined the company: 2004